Goals

 To prepare for this lab, please do the following:

-3. Read section 4a below on the theory of operation for 7-segment displays and skim the rest of exercise 4 to get the lay of the land for the breadboarding work.
+- Read section 4a below on the theory of operation for 7-segment displays and skim the rest of exercise 4 to get the lay of the land for the breadboarding work ahead.

 Lab exercises

 The lab has four exercises.
-The recommended division of time is to use the first hour for exercises 1,2, and 3 (e.g. ~20 minutes each) and reserve the second hour for breadboarding in exercise 4.
-We do not expect that you will build the complete breadboard during lab, but an hour should get you a solid start, leaving with have a clear understanding of how to finish it on your own.
+In lab, we will use the first hour for the first three exercises (~20 minutes each) and reserve the second hour for breadboarding exercise 4.
+We do not expect you to complete the entire breadboard during lab, but an hour is enough time to get a solid start and leave lab with a clear understanding of how to finish on your own.

 0. Pull lab starter code